Chapter 6: Introduction

 Buddy Bolden (1877–1931)

 Often referred to as the first major jazz musician, Charles "Buddy" Bolden was one of the earliest figures to develop an improvisational, blues-influenced style later adopted by early jazz musicians.
 Known as "King Bolden," he led one of the most celebrated bands in New Orleans at the turn of the century.
 Bolden was famous for his brilliant tone and powerful cornet playing, which, according to legend, could be heard from as far as twelve miles away on a quiet night.
-Eyewitnesses described his ability to "improvise endlessly" and stretch the melody in unexpected ways, introducing a freer sense of rhythm that departed from the more rigid, composed structures of ragtime.
+Eyewitnesses described his ability to "improvise endlessly" and stretch the melody in unanticipated ways, introducing a freer sense of rhythm that departed from the more rigid, composed structures of ragtime.
 Bolden referred to his music as ragtime, but his version featured strong syncopation and slurred, bent notes, supported by an aggressive rhythmic pulse that foreshadowed the sound of jazz.

 Tragically, Bolden's career was cut short.
 In 1907, at the age of 30, he was institutionalized with what was then diagnosed as dementia praecox (now understood as schizophrenia), exacerbated by alcoholism.
 He spent the remaining twenty-four years of his life at the Louisiana State Insane Asylum in Jackson, never performing again.
 Due to his brief career, Bolden’s influence is difficult to document directly.
-Although he never recorded commercially, oral histories suggest that he may have made a handful of wax cylinder recordings around 1905; however, none have ever been found.
+Although he never recorded commercially, oral histories suggest he may have made a handful of wax cylinder recordings around 1905; none have been found.
 As a result, Bolden's music survives only in the memories of those who heard him and in the stylistic traits later described by musicians who witnessed his performances.

 Kid Ory (1886–1973)

 In 1919, Ory led one of the first African American jazz groups to make commercial recordings.
 He later moved to Chicago, where he played a vital role in the city's burgeoning jazz scene and collaborated with key figures such as Louis Armstrong.
-Ory contributed significantly to Armstrong's legendary Hot Five and Hot Seven sessions, helping to define the New Orleans jazz sound for a wider audience.
+Ory contributed considerably to Armstrong's legendary Hot Five and Hot Seven sessions, helping to popularize the New Orleans jazz sound for a wider audience.
 His composition, "Muskrat Ramble," became a jazz standard that has since been widely covered by subsequent jazz musicians.
 Through his expressive playing and pioneering techniques, Kid Ory helped establish the trombone as an essential and dynamic voice in jazz.

 Sidney Bechet (1897–1959)